nichitaa/auth-react-router/readme.md

-**auth-react-router** is a package that wraps over `react-router-dom` v6 and allows you, to easily define the routes, based on user authorized (`isAuth`) and role (`userRole`) state.
-It provides a simple API for configuring `public`, `private` and `common` routes (React suspense ready).
+**`auth-react-router`** is a package that wraps over `react-router-dom` v6 and allows you, to easily define the routes, based on user authorized (`isAuth`) and role (`userRole`) state.
+It provides a simple API for configuring `public`, `private` and `common` routes (React suspense ready) and it has a simple and advance RBAC configuration.

-This code and route pattern is used on most of the projects and would probably meet all the routing requirement for a simple or advance react application.
+This code and route pattern is used on most of the projects and would probably meet all the routing requirement for an actual react application.

 Note: `react-router-dom` version >= 6 is required